MathBott/Mathematical-Chat-Bot/README.md

  ## Voice Activated Calculator

-    Please Listen Carefully To THe Instructions For The Proper Structure Of The Voice Pallot For Addition Say 10 Plus 4
+    Please Listen Carefully To The Instructions For The Proper Structure Of The Voice Pallot For Addition Say 10 Plus 4
     For Subtraction Say 10 Minus 4, Or You May Say 10 Mod 6
     For Multiplication Say 10 Times 6